geopm/geopm/service/docs/source/geopm_agent_gpu_activity.7.rst

 ``GPU_CORE_ACTIVITY`` signal and modified by the ``GPU_UTILIZATION`` signal.

-The agent scales frequency in the range of ``Fe`` to ``Fmax``, where ``Fmax`` is provided by the NVML or LevelZero IOGroup and ``Fe`` is provided by the ConstConfigIOGroup or the LevelZeroIOGroup.
+The agent scales frequency in the range of ``Fe`` to ``Fmax``, where ``Fmax`` is provided by the NVMLIOGroup or LevelZeroIOGroup and ``Fe`` is provided by the ConstConfigIOGroup or LevelZeroIOGroup.

 Low activity regions (compute activity of 0.0) run at the ``Fe`` frequency, high activity regions (compute activity of 1.0)